 Change 10.3.5 as follows:

-A If dot11TXOPDurationRTSThreshold is 1023 or not present, a STA using the DCF or EDCA shall use an RTS/CTS exchange to protect the transmission of for individually addressed frames when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
+A If dot11TXOPDurationRTSThreshold is 1023 or not present, a STA using the DCF or EDCA shall use an RTS/CTS exchange to protect the transmission of for individually addressed Data or Management frames when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
 If dot11TXOPDurationRTSThreshold is not 1023, a non-AP HE STA using EDCA shall use an RTS/CTS exchange as defined in 26.2.1 (TXOP duration-based RTS/CTS).
-A STA may also use an RTS/CTS exchange to protect the transmission of for individually addressed frames when it is necessary to distribute the NAV or when it is necessary to establish protection (see 10.26 (Protection mechanisms)).
-Otherwise a STA using the DCF shall not use the RTS/CTS exchange.
+A STA may also use an RTS/CTS exchange to protect the transmission of for individually addressed frames when it is necessary to distribute the NAV, or when it is necessary to establish protection (see 10.28 (Protection mechanisms)), or for other purposes.

 Tgax Editor: Make the changes in red [#51

-If dot11RTSThreshold is 0, all MPDUs shall be delivered with the use of RTS/CTS.
-If dot11RTSThreshold is larger than the maximum PSDU length, all PSDUs shall be delivered without RTS/CTS exchanges.
+If dot11RTSThreshold is 0, an RTS/CTS exchange shall precede all frame exchanges incluing an individually addressed Data or Management frame.
 Multirate support

 Overview